What is China famous for?

 When visitors get tired of the magnificent cultural displays, skating, snowboarding, skiing, and dog-sledding feature prominently in this larger-than-life celebration of winter.

 Legend has it the Buddha invited every animal in the world to meet with him and only 12 showed up!
 These twelve animals became the signs of the Zodiac which mark the Chinese years.

-Most people know their Chinee Zodiac sign, although less know their personal element; wood, metal, fire, or water.
+Most people know their Chinee Zodiac sign, although fewer know their personal elements; wood, metal, fire, or water.
 The signs rule the months as well and fit with the lunar calendar in a similar way to Western astrology.

 Each sign is auspicious for certain things and associated with different numbers, colors, places, and occupations.
 Some of the signs are more favored than others.
 The sign of the dragon is considered especially lucky, a symbol of power and leadership.
 The number of Chinese births peaks in dragon years!

 Women who are born under the sign of the horse, however, are deemed to be too rebellious for marriage.